Father Henry Carr Catholic Secondary School: Sports

 FHC has the Field of Dreams, a football and track field with artificial turf field.
 It offers sports such as basketball, hockey (not since 2005), football, softball, cricket, track and field, volleyball, badminton, cross-country, and swimming.

 Basketball

 The school is known for its boys' basketball program, being one of the highest ranked and consistently competitive teams in Toronto, as a member of the Toronto District Colleges Athletic Association (TDCAA), Ontario Scholastic Basketball Association (OSBA) and Ontario Federation of School Athletic Associations (OFSAA).
 The FHC Crusaders founded the prep program in 2015-16, the same year they captured the OFSAA "AAA" title.
+Following a brief hiatus mostly due to Covid-19 pandemic, the prep program was restarted in 2024 by Principal Francesco Malfitano and Teacher-Coach Paul Melnik.

 Throughout its existence, the FHC Crusaders had a rivalry with Eastern Commerce Saints until closing in 2015.
 The prep team has partnered with Air Jordan as the official supplier and sponsors of the Early Bird Classic and hosts the "Jordan Brand Players Lounge".

 The Crusaders Basketball teams host their home games in the Father Ted McLean Gymnasium, dedicated by then-principal Michael Rossetti in 2012.